YolandaDiaz/BackendNode/readme.md

 # Nodepop

-### An app for buying and selling ads, designed with Node.js and MongoDB.
+### An API for buying and selling ads, designed with Node.js and MongoDB.

 Deploy: